darkfeline/mir.qualia/README.rst

 The quality of this block is ``laptop``.
 If ``laptop`` is given as a quality, then qualia will make sure the contents of the block are uncommented.
-If ``laptop`` isn't given as a quality, then qualia will makes sure the contents of the block are commented.
+If ``laptop`` isn't given as a quality, then qualia will make sure the contents of the block are commented.

 qualia is idempotent, so you can run it multiple times; only the last time takes effect::